25.13 Inline Assembly

 Inline assembly is useful for:

-- Performance-Critical Operations: Certain optimizations might require instructions the compiler does not normally emit.
+- Performance-Critical Operations: Specific optimizations may require instructions the compiler does not typically generate.

-- Hardware Interaction: For instance, manipulating CPU registers or interfacing with specialized hardware.
+- Hardware Interaction: Managing CPU registers or working with specialized hardware instructions.

-- Low-Level Algorithms: Some algorithms need unusual instructions or extra tuning.
+- Low-Level Algorithms: Some algorithms demand unusual instructions or extra fine-tuning.

 25.13.2 Using Inline Assembly